 - Have offers with recurring billing.
 Another way to get return customers is to turn your small deals into long-term billings.
 This might include scheduled maintenance, such as a lawn care business providing monthly garden care, or a website developer offering monthly website security checks.
 You can also offer subscription-based services relevant to your business.
 For example, if your business is a hair salon, you can offer customers the chance to subscribe to a monthly refill of hair care products delivered to their door, and even include reminders on touch-ups on their haircuts.

 - Give discounts on shipping, not products.
 One common mistake that small business owners make is that they give away discounts to encourage new and repeat purchases.
 The problem with this approach is that it cuts into your profits and sets a lower price expectation on your products and services.
-A study from the University of Florida found that offering "free shipping" encourages more frequent orders and "is the most effective policy in terms of customer acquisition".
+Free shipping, on the other hand, is a compelling offer.
 So instead of discounting your products or having sales, regularly give discounted or free shipping.

 2. Encourage Referrals